ippontech/blog-usa/posts/exploring-iot-infrastructure-support-in-aws-part1.md

 _The source code will be available in the part 2 blog post.
 Note: Resource usage on AWS will charge your account._

-# The Plan: Low-level meets High-level
+# The Experiment

-I started my experiment with a number of devices.
-This included a few variations of boards using the [Espressif](https://espressif.com/) ESP32, ESP16, ESP8266 chips and the more powerful [Raspberry Pi Zero](https://www.raspberrypi.org/products/raspberry-pi-zero/) board.
+I started my experiment with a few variations of boards using the [Espressif](https://espressif.com/) ESP32, ESP16, ESP8266 chips and the more powerful full board [Raspberry Pi Zero](https://www.raspberrypi.org/products/raspberry-pi-zero/).
 These are well-known devices with great flexibility, portability and ease of development at low costs.

-These devices need to be securely and reliably connected to a the network for data storage and updates.
+To enable data storage and updates we need to be securely and reliably connected to a the network.
 In IoT there are often requirements to work with low-level device sensor integrations, network management, synchronisation logic and memory management.
 All of this in the space of a tiny device with limited power, memory and storage!
-Abstracting away the low-level internals with a higher level language can potentially speed up development and experimentation.
+Abstracting away the low-level internals with a higher level language can potentially speed up development.
 This is the reason I have decided to explore a number of higher level libraries and IoT based IDEs/tools such as [MongooseOS](https://mongoose-os.com) and [MicroPython](https://micropython.org/).

 # IoT Configuration